francisafu/DockerLNMP/README.md

 # DockerLNMP

-A docker image of Ubuntu, PHP, Nginx, Mysql and NodeJS for development use.
+A docker image of Ubuntu, Python, PHP, Nginx, Mysql and NodeJS for development use.

-## Warining
+## Warning

 This is an image built for *developing environment* ONLY!